schibsted/spid-tech-docs/resources/articles/paylink-api.md

 by the `productId` field.
 Paylink items also contain a type, indicating the kind of item and how it is processed, tracked and visualized to the end-user.

-By providing a `redirect_uri` during the payment flow, the client can control where the user is sent after successful payment.
-If one is not provided, the client-default `redirectUrl` will be used.
+By providing a `redirectUri` during the payment flow, the client can control where the user is sent after successful payment.
+If one is not provided, the client-default redirect URI will be used.

 Both the whole paylink object and each paylink item have client reference fields.
 These can be used by the client in order to track and process paylinks